 Additional efforts have also been made in the area of workforce development.
 Specifically, staff evaluators were offered training, with national experts in the field of competency evaluations, as a part of ongoing efforts to create and maintain the most highly trained and efficient staffing possible.
-Furthermore, work on a pilot project to use tele-video services for evaluations continue with a "go-live" date in two counties in January/February 2018.
+Furthermore, work on a pilot project to use tele-video services for evaluations continue, with three of these evaluations having been conducted to date.